vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 #### vSAN 2-node considerations

-vSAN 2-node is particularly appealing for Edge Location as it provides high-availability with a minimal footprint.
+vSAN 2-node is particularly appealing for edge site as it provides high-availability with a minimal footprint.
 Here are some key considerations for Tanzu Edge, more details can be found in the [vSAN 2-node Cluster Guide][210]

 - a vSAN 2-nodes requires a witness host (virtual machine) to be set up at the main datacenter in the same vCenter as the vSAN cluster.
 - Bandwidth between vSAN Nodes hosting VM objects and the Witness Host are dependent on the number of objects residing on vSAN.
 It is important to size data site to witness bandwidth appropriately for both availability and growth.
 A standard rule is 2 Mbps for every 1000 components on vSAN.
 Because vSAN nodes have a maximum number of 9000 components per host, the maximum bandwidth requirement is 9Mbps per host.
 - In a vSAN 2-node cluster, all read operations occur in the site the VM resides on.
 This aligns with the behavior of vSAN Stretched Clusters.
 Read locality overrides the `NumberOfFailuresToTolerate=1` policy’s behavior to distribute reads across the components.
 The vSAN `DOMOwnerForceWarmCache` setting can be configured to force reads on both Node 1 and Node 2 in a 2-node configuration.
 - The ability to connect 2 nodes directly removes the requirement for a high speed switch.
-This design can be significantly more cost effective when deploying tens or hundreds locations.
+This design can be significantly more cost effective when deploying tens or hundreds sites.
-- In typical 2-node configurations, such as Edge deployments, the latency or RTT between the main datacenter and the edge location is supported up to 500ms (250ms one-way).
+- In typical 2-node configurations, such as Edge deployments, the latency or RTT between the main datacenter and the edge site is supported up to 500ms (250ms one-way).

 ### Other considerations